UvuvDev/UvuvLib/README.md

 Aidan - 70761S

 Can't wait to get this thing working.
+To install the library, put the uvuvlib zip file into your project directory and run this in the terminal:

+# # pros conduct fetch uvuvLib@[version number but no brackets].zip